LukeKope/Koppenheffer-CS-UY-3113/P5_Platformer/README.md

 - Press space to jump

 ***To-Do***
 1. Have checks in place to keep track of player lives (can lose lives from enemies or from falling off the stage)
-	- To check if they fell off the stage, simply check the player's y position.
-If it goes off the viewport (i.e. < -4.5), they fell off screen and you can deduct a life and reset the player to a safe platform (or the start of the level)

 2. Show you lose or you win text upon win/lose conditions

+3. Add a more elegant way of tracking player lives other than doing it in main

-3. Add the AI to the game
+4. Add the AI to the game

-4. Add sound to the game
+5. Add sound to the game

-5. Add more interesting level design, maybe even some verticality?
+6. Add more interesting level design, maybe even some verticality?
 Have the camera follow the player vertically

-6. Make own custom assets
+7. Make own custom assets